HabiSheriff/NhsScraperApplication/README.md

-## NhsScraperApplication
+## NHSScraperApplication

-NhsScraperApplication for text search
+NHSScraperApplication for text search

 ## To download from Git hub: